Very many, if not most, planning projects in industry involve restructuring the manufacturing site:

 - What you should definitely know about Factory Planning

-- How factory layouts depend on the Value Stream?
+- How do factory layouts depend on the Value Stream?

 - 6 principles to help your next planning project succeed